bastole/dc-richmedia-automation-template/readme.md

 You can see in the build folder that all banner sub-folders are created.

-* /build/share - Shared js and sass across all banners.
-Use this for universal properties such as border thickness/color and font.
+* /build/shared - Shared js and sass across all banners.

-* /build/bannerName/images - images used for the banner. images dumped here will be compressed and copied to public folder.
-Leave the back-up static image here(GIF/PNG/JPG).
+* /build/bannerName/images - image assets used for the banner. images will be processed and copied to /public.

-* /build/bannerName/_animate.js - Preload assets, set Dynamic Profile and animate with GSAP timeline.
+* /build/bannerName/_animate.js - Preload assets and animate.

-* /build/bannerName/video_yt.js - YouTube video script.

-* /build/bannerName/init_dcs.js - DoubleClick Enabler listener and polite-loads GSAP from Google CDN(This doesn't count towards max filesize).
-There's no need to modify this file.
+* /build/bannerName/init_dcs.js - DoubleClick Enabler listener and polite-loads GSAP.

 #### /public folder